Military Friendly Colleges

 Yellow Ribbon Schools

 The Yellow Ribbon Program is another program that sounds familiar, but not every military or veteran student knows exactly what it does for them.
+There are important changes to the program that have happened since the passage of the Forever GI Bill.
+They include the following as announced at the VA official site:

 What is the Yellow Ribbon Program?

-The Yellow Ribbon Program is designed to cover some or all of the costs above which the Post-9/11 GI Bill will cover.
+The Yellow Ribbon Program is designed to cover some or all of the costs above, which the Post-9/11 GI Bill will cover.
 The GI Bill only covers tuition up to a certain amount, which leaves students at some schools responsible for the rest.

 The Yellow Ribbon program helps those students cover more of the costs associated with their education by making their GI Bill go further.